SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     gulp serve --nobrowser
     ```

-    You use the `--nobrowser` option because you don't need to launch the local workbench, since you can't debug extensions locally.
+    You use the `--nobrowser` option because you don't need to launch the local Workbench, since you can't debug extensions locally.

-    When the code compiles without errors, it will serve the resulting manifest from https://localhost:4321.
+    When the code compiles without errors, it serves the resulting manifest from https://localhost:4321.

     ![gulp serve](../../../images/ext-field-gulp-serve.png)